serverlessworkflow/specification/specification.md

 If there is an error definition with the `error` property set to the wildcard character `*`, it can mean either "all errors", if it is the only error definition defined, or it can mean "all other errors", in the case where other error definitions are defined.
+Note that if the `error` property is set to `*`, the error definition `code` property should not be defined.
+Runtime implementations should warn users in this case.

 Let's take a look at an example of each of these two cases: